Kong/kongponents/docs/components/modal-fullscreen.md

 Text to display beneath the `bodyHeader` as a description.

-### content

-Sets the text of the body content if not using slot.

 ### isVisible

 Tells the component whether or not to render modal.